Overview¶

 If you intend to attach a SLURM cluster later on, this account should have access to the required network resources, like the SLURM login node, and a shared filesystem.

-If you don’t have a service account ready already, and you only need it to work on the local machine, you can create one in Debian-like Linux with:
+If you don’t have a service account ready already, and you only need it to work on the local machine, you can create one with:

 GPUs are only required to execute certain processing steps in